j7powell1/cse15l-lab-reports/lab-report-5.md

 ![Image](png4.png)
 ---
 # Reflection:
-I learned for one that solb=ving bugs with only a screenshot is extremely difficult.
+I learned for one that solving bugs with only a screenshot is extremely difficult.
 This fact has made me feel for the Ta's who spend their time helping students with only screenshots.
 In terms of the lab I feel it was interesting how simply messing up the class path can ruin the whole process of code.